 All containers that meet the “empty” designation should have all labels removed or defaced and should have the word “Empty” written on them.
 This will ensure that others know that the container is, in fact, empty.

 Hazardous Waste / Chemical Waste Pick-Up Request

 Timely reporting of any hazardous waste generated at Shepherd is imperative.
 If you have generated waste and are in need of a pick-up, please complete the Hazardous & Chemical Waste Pick-up Request Form.
 Provide as much information as possible about the waste(s) when completing the form.
 Two different waste streams may be requested per form.
-After filling out the form, right-click the “SEND” button to submit the form.
-If additional requests are needed, please submit subsequent request forms as needed.
+After filling out the form, click the “SEND” button to submit the form.
+Submit additional request forms as needed.

 Please note that not all wastes may be able to be moved from a collection site to a central storage location due to storage requirements, container size, or other factors.
 If this is the case, the waste will be moved on, or just prior to, the next scheduled waste disposal pick-up.

 Hazardous Waste Disposal